Test Scheduler, Chromium in iOS, & New Browsers for Mobile and Desktop

 New Mobile Simulators For Android and iOS In Live-Interactive Testing

 Test your web application on more mobile browsers and viewports as we are up with new Android and iOS simulators.
-Let us start with the new Android simulators that are available:
+Let us start with the new Android emulators to test on Google Pixel, Samsung Galaxy and One Plus.

 New Android Simulators Added